machineghost/docs/docs/keyboard-shortcuts.md

 #### Primary Actions

-Tapping <kbd>Super</kbd> on its own brings up the Activities overview, which is the core way of launching apps and managing your workflow.
+Tapping <kbd>Super</kbd> on its own brings up the **Activities overview**, which is the core way of launching apps and managing your workflow.

 <kbd>Super</kbd> + <kbd>↑</kbd>/<kbd>↓</kbd> switch workspaces up and down.
 <kbd>Ctrl</kbd> + <kbd>Super</kbd> + <kbd>←</kbd>/<kbd>→</kbd> tile